aureliusenterprise/aurelius-atlas-documentation/docs/user-stories/index.md

 who to contact for access can be challenging, especially in organizations with a distributed data landscape and lacking data governance tools.

-[Read more](./data-discovery.md) about data discovery with Aurelius Atlas.
+[Data Discovery User Story](./data-discovery.md) Click here to see how we tackle this issue with Aurelius Atlas.

 ## Data Lineage